-If your loved one passed away from their injuries after an accident with a drunk driver in Frisco, you could potentially file a wrongful death land survival suit.
-A wrongful death and survival lawsuit can allow certain close relatives of the deceased to recover various types of damages, including but not limited to:
+If your loved one passed away from their injuries after an accident with a drunk driver in Frisco, you could potentially file a wrongful death lawsuit.
+A wrongful death lawsuit can allow close relatives of the deceased to recover various types of damages, including but not limited to:

 - Funeral and burial costs

 - Medical costs before the victim passed away